Close ILTakeCare Suggestion

 • For bikes and scooters used in business, the depreciation is charged under the Written Down Value (WDV) method.

 • The WDV depreciation rate is calculated at 25.89% annually.
-This percentage is from Companies Act Schedule II for accounting purposes, not an insurance rule.
-Insurance companies use their own depreciation schedules per IRDAI.
+This percentage is from the Companies Act Schedule II for accounting purposes, not an insurance rule.
+Insurance companies use their own depreciation schedules, as per the guidelines of the Insurance Regulatory and Development Authority of India (IRDAI).

 • In the WDV method, you calculate the depreciation value on the original cost in the first year.
 From the second year onwards, it’s calculated on the reduced value after each year.